Problem in Wood's Nickel Strike

 May 6, 2011

-Q. Is this addition of HCL based on a chemical test or pH?
+A. Is this addition of HCl based on a chemical test or pH?
 If it is a chemical test, what is the concentration of the nickel?
 What current density are you striking at?
 How big is the part getting plated?
 Do you have to add nickel chloride or water too?

 Some more information and someone may be able to help you.